sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 (all nodes between `inputs` and `outputs` induce the subgraph) that doesn't contain any directed cycle.
 Then you'll be fine and the model will be created.

-In general, when you transform any `SymbolicData`, a new `SymbolicData` is created.
+In general, when you transform any Symbolic Data, a new Symbolic Data is created.

 ```py
 y = x + 2